Device-independent randomness expansion against quantum side information

+Because a quantum-proof strong extractor is applied, the seed required for the extraction remains random after its use and is therefore not consumed~\cite{KR2011}.
+(Technically, the seed degrades by a very small amount, which is accounted for in the soundness error given above (Appendix Section~A.3)).
+Note that we do not consider the other randomness required in the protocol (that is, for choosing the test rounds and the inputs on the test rounds) to be reusable because of the possibility of some subtle attacks (see section~4.2 of ref.~\citenum{CK2}).
+Overall we achieve \DIRNE, gaining $2.57\times10^8$ net bits with a net rate of $1.86\times10^{-3}$ bits per round against an eavesdropper that is limited by quantum theory (Figure~\ref{fig:EAT2}b, red cross).

-When playing the CHSH game in the test rounds we close both the detection and locality loopholes, although closing the latter is not absolutely necessary given our assumption that we can shield the devices (see the Supplementary Information, Section~I.B).
-We also remark that the randomness we generate is secure according to a composable security definition (see the Methods) and hence can be used in any application requiring random numbers.
-Strictly, because of an issue with the composability of device independent protocols\cite{bckone}, without further assumption, ongoing security of the output randomness relies on the devices not being reused.
+When playing the CHSH game, we close the detection loophole.
+Given the assumption that the devices are well shielded , it is not necessary to close the locality loophole (Appendix Section~A.2).
+Considering the demanding experimental requirements to close both loopholes~\cite{hensen2015loophole,shalm2015strong,giustina2015Significant,rosenfeld2017event,LiPRL2018}, the use of shielding assumptions instead of space-like separation improves efficiency and brings \DIRNE closer to commercialization.
+We also remark that the randomness we generate is secure according to a composable security definition (Methods) and therefore can be used in any application that requires random numbers.
+Strictly, because of an issue with the composability of device-independent protocols~\cite{bckone}, without further assumption, ongoing security of the output randomness relies on the devices not being reused.

+We also upgraded our previous platform~\cite{Liu2} where we closed the locality loophole to use higher-efficiency detectors, resulting in overall efficiencies of $80.41\pm0.34\%$ for Alice and $82.24\pm0.32\%$ for Bob (slightly lower than those of the main experiment).
+As a comparison, we analyse the performance of that setup by using the EAT framework with the same error parameters as our main experiment (Table~\ref{tab:params}).
+Because of the need for additional rounds, we increased the repetition rate to $4$~MHz for this experiment.
+A comparison of the results (Table~\ref{tab:params}) shows that overall, we obtained $6.496\times10^{9}$ random bits within $3.168\times10^{12}$ experimental rounds, exceeding the amount of entropy ($6.233\times10^9$ bits) consumed during the protocol (Methods and Appendix Section~C.1) and gaining $2.63\times10^8$ net bits with a net rate of $8.32\times10^{-5}$ bits per round against an eavesdropper that is limited by quantum theory (Figure~\ref{fig:EAT2}b, blue open circle).
+The outputs of both experiments are available online \href{https://www.dropbox.com/sh/hae9ht1cc426i5g/AABcuGgGyuNJMC0zOxIhOQBGa?dl=0} {{\tt https://tinyurl.com/qssxxaq}}.